genesistoxical/crystal-folders/docs/index.md

-Crystal Folders is an application to customize your folder icons in seconds, for Windows.
+Crystal Folders is an app to customize your folder icons in a few seconds, for Windows.

 ## Features
 * Customize many folders in seconds.